craven95/craven95/README.md

-- 👋 Hi, I’m @craven95
+- 👋 Hi, I’m Craven
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently working at Milvue
+- 🌱 I’m available as freelance engineer
-- 💞️ I’m learning AI !
+- 💞️ I’m learning ETL pipelines stuff
 - 📫 How to reach me ?
 Send me a mail to cravendiot@gmail.com :)

 <!---